David Sancious: Session and touring musician

-Sancious has worked on everything from classical to rock, jazz, blues, and funk.
-While this has, perhaps, hindered his solo career, it has won him the respect of his peers; Peter Gabriel has referred to him as the "musician's musician."
-Consequently, he has never been out of work.

-Even when trying to establish himself as a solo artist, his skills were sought after and in the 1970s he was popular among the jazz fusion circuit.
-He toured and recorded with Stanley Clarke, playing guitar and keyboards in a band that included John McLaughlin and Billy Cobham.
+In the 1970s, Sancious toured and recorded with Stanley Clarke, playing guitar and keyboards in a band that included John McLaughlin and Billy Cobham.

 In 1977 Sancious guested on the debut album by Narada Michael Walden.
 This was the first of several collaborations with the producer/songwriter.
 In the 1980s Walden regularly used a group of session musicians that included Sancious, Randy Jackson, and Corrado Rustici.
 These musicians recorded sessions with, among others, Aretha Franklin, Patti Austin, and E Streeter Clarence Clemons, all produced by Walden.
 Rustici also established himself as a producer, most notably with fellow Italian, Zucchero Fornaciari.
 Sancious, Walden, and Jackson played on Zucchero's Rispetto, produced by Rustici.
 This was the first of several albums Sancious would record with Zucchero.

-During the early 1980s he linked up again with Billy Cobham as a member of Jack Bruce & Friends and played with the band on The Old Grey Whistle Test and Rockpalast.
+During the early 1980s, he linked up again with Billy Cobham as a member of Jack Bruce & Friends and played with the band on The Old Grey Whistle Test and Rockpalast.
 He was then reunited with Alex Ligertwood when both were members of Santana.